- Can I put some Unity GUI/object above of UniWebView?

-UniWebView requires Kotlin and Android X Browser package as dependencies.
+UniWebView needs Kotlin and Android X Browser package as dependencies.
 By default, UniWebView will detect the Gradle file and add them automatically.
-However, if any other package in your project is adding the same libraries in an undetectable way, such as embedding them as a part of the library file, UniWebView will fail to detect them and add duplicated packages.
+However, if any other package in your project is already adding the same libraries in an undetectable way (such as embedding them as a part of the library file, or download the duplicated package into "Plugins/Android" folder), UniWebView will fail to detect them and add duplicated packages.

-You can manually turn off the "Adds Kotlin" or "Adds Android Browser" option in the Preference Panel.
+You can manually turn off the "Adds Kotlin" or "Adds Android Browser" option in the Preference Panel, to let UniWebView skip adding them again and just use the one you already have.
 For more detail, see the Installation - Optional Steps.

 # The page does not load on Android but shows "net::ERR_CLEARTEXT_NOT_PERMITTED"

 From Android 9, all plain HTTP traffic are not permitted by default for security.
 You can find detail on this topic in this Android documentation page (opens new window).